-- 1 Use the Future Land Use Map to guide short-term strategic planning efforts. - 2 Revise zoning and other regulations to implement this plan: - a.
+- 1. Use the Future Land Use Map to guide short-term strategic planning efforts. - 2.
+Revise zoning and other regulations to implement this plan: - a.
 Ensure zoning and infrastructure support environmentally and economically efficient, resilient land use development to advance this plan. - b.
 Incentivize infill and intensification in both commercial and residential areas. - c.
-Encourage Accessory Dwelling Units and small-scale multi-family housing in all residential neighborhoods to add more housing in existing neighborhoods, add housing types, and put more people closer to established parks, schools, shopping and jobs. - d.
+Encourage accessory dwelling units and small-scale multi-family housing in all residential neighborhoods to add more housing in existing neighborhoods, add housing types, and put more people closer to established parks, schools, shopping and jobs. - d.
 Eliminate regulatory definitions of family and increase allowable dwelling types to reflect how people want to live while meeting fair housing requirements. - e.
 Include standards to facilitate neighborhood-scale commercial uses (including multi-unit housing) in all residential neighborhoods to advance this plan's goals of greater accessibility, increased housing, and reduced reliance on vehicle trips.
+Sites where the building to land value ratio is low indicating the site is ripe for redevelopment may offer prime opportunity for these types of uses.. - f.
+Include tools to incentivize building more housing and more affordable housing such as density and/or height bonuses, development fee reductions or deferments, inclusionary zoning requirements and related tools.

-- These uses should be concentrated on vacant sites, and/or sites where the building to land value ratio is low (indicating the site is ripe for redevelopment). - f.
-Include tools to incentivize building more housing and more affordable housing such as density and/or height bonuses, development fee reductions or deferments, inclusionary zoning requirements and related tools. - 3 Manage parking, including pricing parking, to ensure efficient use of existing parking facilities, reduce demand for surface parking, and require structured parking to be able to be converted to other uses with a positive return on investment. - 4 Adopt a fiscal impact tool to measure the impact of all large developments to determine if adopted metrics are met.
-Prioritize developments and initiatives that meet adopted metrics, and incent innovations not previously contemplated that may have the potential to outperform the adopted standard. - 5 Seek grants to reduce capital costs of projects while also budgeting for the additional costs of operations and maintenance over the life cycle of the project.
+- Manage parking, including pricing parking, to ensure efficient use of existing parking facilities, reduce demand for surface parking, and require structured parking to be able to be converted to other uses with a positive return on investment. - 4.
+Adopt a fiscal impact tool to measure the impact of all large developments to determine if adopted metrics are met.
+Prioritize developments and initiatives that meet adopted metrics, and incent innovations not previously contemplated that may have the potential to outperform the adopted standard. - Seek grants to reduce capital costs of projects while also budgeting for the additional costs of operations and maintenance over the lifecycle of the project.

-Strategy 3: Target Areas of Under Investment
+Strategy 3: Target areas of under investment